-5.1.1 Target: to increase, by 2016-17, the absolute proportion of young full-time undergraduate entrants from SEC 4-7, and to remain above the Location Adjusted Benchmark in all years (HESA Table T1b).
-In 2009-10, the proportion of young entrants from SEC4-7 was 34.4% compared with a HESA location adjusted benchmark of 33.1%.
+5.1.1 Target: To increase the proportion of young full-time undergraduate entrants from NS-SEC 4-7 and to remain above the location adjusted benchmark in all years (HESA Table T1a).
+In 2013-14 the proportion of young entrants from SEC4-7 was 41.7% against a HESA location adjusted benchmark of 35.7%.